 The ACLU’s brief to the appeals court contends that compelling someone to act against her beliefs does not violate her freedoms of religion or speech.
 They quote the university’s finding that Ward had a “conflict between your values that motivate your behavior and those behaviors expected of your profession.”
 In other words, you’re a conscientious Christian, so get lost.

 This is one of several cases in which Christians have been told to conform to “diversity” requirements or leave counseling programs.
-At Augusta State University in Georgia, Jennifer Keeton sued
+At Augusta State University in Georgia, Jennifer Keeton sued in 2010 after being told she had to take re-education courses to counter her Christian morality or be expelled from a master’s program.
+Losing in a U.S. District Court, she has appealed to the 11th Circuit.

 In the Michigan case, the ACLU’s brief rests heavily on the American Counseling Association’s (ACA) Code of Ethics, which prohibits discrimination based on “sexual orientation” and a dozen other characteristics.
 Julea Ward contends that the code allows referrals to other counselors in situations such as hers.